raspine/vim-smart-idf-button/README.md

 **F7 (Smart Launch) behavior:**
 1. Automatically stops any running monitor
-2. Checks if build is needed
+2. Checks if build is needed (or if manual build was just done)
 3. If build needed: Build in quickfix → Flash+Monitor in terminal
 4. If no build needed: Monitor in terminal